alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 * `call client in [exclusion zone;main menu;open;open sysconf;pg;private
   group;solo;super cruise]`: Callouts for all the various things a client could get themselves into.
-* `call [client destroyed;sysconf;system confirmed]`: This is the command you don’t want to use.
+* `call [client destroyed;client offline;sysconf;system confirmed]`: This is the
+  command you don’t want to use.
 Include sysconf in your “friend+” or “in open” calls, and make sure you will never have to call “client destroyed”, would you?

 ### General IRC Interaction ###